mrixon95/JavaFX/Javafx_notes.md

+# Event handlers

-It will run a function called an event handler
+When a control is interacted with it will run a function called an event handler.